MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-registry.md

 5. On the **Action** menu, click **Scan for hardware changes** to reinstall the device driver.

 To roll a system back to the most recent successful configuration of the registry, restart the computer in Safe Mode and select the Last Known Good Configuration option.

+## For driver developers

+The [**DEVPKEY_Device_ProblemStatus**](devpkey-device-problemstatus.md) property on the device should indicate a failure code that may provide more context on the problem.
+A common cause of this problem is that a driver service that was specified as a device filter for this device or a class filter for the class this device is in is a service that does not exist.
+In that situation, the [**DEVPKEY_Device_ProblemStatus**](devpkey-device-problemstatus.md) property on the device will typically be STATUS_OBJECT_NAME_NOT_FOUND (0xc0000034).